GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 the ability to create different flavors.
 For example, a project may require a flavor that uses all the resources of a physical machine for using Apache Spark with HDFS.

 Take note of the m1.small ID.
-This may be 3 or something else.
+This may be a long string like "44e0aeb8-95fd-4a18-bca0-be1eec8f42ac" or something else.
 We can get more information on this

 ```
-nova flavor-show 3
+nova flavor-show 44e0aeb8-95fd-4a18-bca0-be1eec8f42ac
 ```

 alternatively you can run: